gravvivty/A-Game-Full-of-Bugs/README.md

 ### Folder Structure

-[Art](Art) - Contains sprites, textures, and visual assets used throughout the game.
+[Animation](Assets/Animation) - Contains sprites, textures, and visual assets used throughout the game.

 [Audio](Audio) - Contains sound effects and background music used in-game.